We use a systematic approach to manage climate risks.

 We conduct climate scenario analysis regularly to consider the resilience of our strategy against a range of possible future scenarios.
 Climate scenario analysis is a well-established method for developing and testing strategic plans.
-Our last scenario analysis was undertaken in 2021, and included input from more than 700 participants representing a wide range of business units and functions across PPG.
-We developed a range of possible climate scenarios based on well-established, publicly available resources including:
+Our climate scenario analysis includes input from more than 700 participants representing a wide range of business units and functions across PPG.
+We have a range of possible climate scenarios based on well-established, publicly available resources including:

 - International Energy Agency Sustainable Development Scenario